 Client initiates connection with the CONNECT message

-So let’s look at the MQTT CONNECT command message.
-As already mentioned this is sent from the client to the broker to initiate a connection.
-If the CONNECT message is malformed (according to the MQTT spec) or it takes too long from opening a network socket to sending it, the broker will close the connection.
-This is a reasonable behavior to avoid that malicious clients can slow down the broker.
+Now let’s look at the MQTT CONNECT command message.
+To initiate a connection, the client sends a command message to the broker.
+If this CONNECT message is malformed (according to the MQTT specification) or too much time passes between opening a network socket and sending the connect message, the broker closes the connection.
+This behavior deters malicious clients that can slow the broker down.

-A good-natured client will send a connect message with the following content among other things:
+A good-natured client sends a connect message with the following content (among other things):

-Additionally there are other informations included in a CONNECT message, which are more a concern to the implementer of a MQTT library than to the user of a library.
-If you are interested in the details have a look at the MQTT 3.1.1 specification.
+Some information included in a CONNECT message is probably more interesting to implementers of an MQTT library rather than to users of that library.
+For all the details, have a look at the MQTT 3.1.1 specification.

-The clean session flag indicates the broker, whether the client wants to establish a persistent session or not.
-A persistent session (CleanSession is false) means, that the broker will store all subscriptions for the client and also all missed messages, when subscribing with Quality of Service (QoS) 1 or 2.
-If clean session is set to true, the broker won’t store anything for the client and will also purge all information from a previous persistent session.
+The clean session flag tells the broker whether the client wants to establish a persistent session or not.
+In a persistent session (CleanSession = false), the broker stores all subscriptions for the client and all missed messages for the client that subscribed with a Quality of Service (QoS) level 1 or 2.
+If the session is not persistent (CleanSession = true), the broker does not store anything for the client and purges all information from any previous persistent session.

-MQTT allows to send a username and password for authenticating the client and also authorization.
-However, the password is sent in plaintext, if it isn’t encrypted or hashed by implementation or TLS is used underneath.
-We highly recommend to use username and password together with a secure transport of it.
-In brokers like HiveMQ it is also possible to authenticate clients with an SSL certificate, so no username and password is needed.
+MQTT can send a user name and password for client authentication and authorization.
+However, if this information isn’t encrypted or hashed (either by implementation or TLS), the password is sent in plain text.
+We highly recommend the use of user names and passwords together with a secure transport.
+Brokers like HiveMQ can authenticate clients with an SSL certificate, so no username and password is needed.

-The will message is part of the last will and testament feature of MQTT.
-It allows to notify other clients, when a client disconnects ungracefully.
-A connecting client will provide his will in form of an MQTT message and topic in the CONNECT message.
-If this clients gets disconnected ungracefully, the broker sends this message on behalf of the client.
-We will talk about this in detail in an individual post.
+The last will message is part of the Last Will and Testament (LWT) feature of MQTT.
+This message notifies other clients when a client disconnects ungracefully.
+When a client connects, it can provide the broker with a last will in the form of an MQTT message and topic within the CONNECT message.
+If the client disconnects ungracefully, the broker sends the LWT message on behalf of the client.
+You can learn more about LWT in part 9 of this series.

-When a broker obtains a CONNECT message, it is obligated to respond with a CONNACK message.
-The CONNACK contains only two data entries: session present flag, connect return code.
+When a broker receives a CONNECT message, it is obligated to respond with a CONNACK message.

 Session Present flag